aws-samples/aws-hpc-tutorials/content/08-EFA/02-check-efa.md

 #### Check the Node status

 Starting up a new node will take about 2 minutes.
 In the meantime you can check the status of the queue using the command **squeue**.
 The job will be first marked as creating (*CF* state) because resources are being created.
-If you check the **Instances Tab** in pcluster manager you should see nodes booting up.
+If you check the **Instances Tab** in parallelcluster ui you should see nodes booting up.
 When ready the nodes will be added automatically to your SLURM cluster and you will see a **R** running status as below.

 ```bash
 watch squeue